Nine more deaths from Covid-19 recorded in Ireland along with 24 new cases

 So-called community transmission accounts for 39 per cent of those for whom transmission status is known, with close contact accounting for 59 per cent and travel abroad 2 per cent.

-Earlier, it emerged that a total of 123 people with confirmed cases of Covid-19 are in hospitals across the state, down from 182 this time last week and 618 a month ago, figures released by the Health Service Executive showed.
+Figures released by the Health Service Executive late on Friday night showed a total of 123 people with confirmed cases of Covid-19 are in hospitals across the Republic, down from 182 this time last week and 618 a month ago,

 The steady decline in hospitalisations comes as the government announced plans to accelerate elements of the roadmap for exiting lockdown, partially driven by positive data which suggests the coronavirus is largely suppressed in the community.